-Both Bose QC35 Series I and QC35 Series II are excellent offerings in the form of over the ear sets that specialize in noise cancellation features.
-Each of these devices comes with their specifications and features.
+Both Bose QC35 Series I and QC35 Series II are excellent offerings in the form of over the earsets that specialize in noise cancellation features.
+Each of these devices comes with its specifications and features.

-Both QC35 Series II and QC35 Series I sport the same design language.
+On the external, both QC35 Series II and QC35 Series-I sport the same design language.
 On the surface, both the devices look entirely identical.
 Both of them offer you a foldable design that comes with a plastic and foam body.
 The headband is made of Alcantara microfiber.
-This would be helpful in relieving you from the fatigue related to long-term headband usage.
+This would help relieve you from the fatigue related to long-term headband usage.

-As for colors, they do not offer you a more comprehensive choice as has been a regular case with most of the Bose headphones.
-You get a black and silver colors.
-However, we would assume the color profiles would make them look quite professional in their own right.
-The Series I was available in the additional color of Midnight Blue, but the color has now been discontinued.
+As for colors, they do not offer you a more comprehensive choice, as has been a regular case with most of the Bose headphones.
+You get black and silver colors.
+However, we would assume the color profiles would make them look entirely professional in their own right.
+The Series I was available in the additional richness of Midnight Blue, but the color has now been discontinued.

 Both these headphone uses the proprietary “TriPort acoustic headphone structure” that utilizes external ports on the headphones to vent the earcups.
 This effectively enlarges the acoustic volume, without any increase in the size of the physical earcup.
 The final output results in better audio & active noise reduction from a smaller, lighter, a more comfortable headphone.

 Both of these headphones offer you the same connectivity options.
 You will find inline Mic, Micro USB port for charging and the usual play, pause, and volume buttons on the right side ear cup.

 The Physical Dimensions